kammitama5/kammitama5.github.io/_posts/2018-1-19-Friday-January-19th.md

 ## I really
 - Don't want to attend a boot camp or anything, because they teach a lot of web stuff.
+- I am *not* excited by web dev.
+At all.
+I have friends who are and I definitely can tell the difference.
-  I'm also aware that if I join one, I'll probably be around peers who will be interested in things like syntax, and not necessarily be able to interact with people who are interested in other more niche aspects of programming and programming languages.
+- I'm also aware that if I join one, I'll probably be around peers who will be interested in things like syntax, and not necessarily be able to interact with people who are interested in other more niche aspects of programming and programming languages.
 So that's a trade-off.
 However, it *may* speed things up for me on